Andreas1331/android-webrtc-dji/README.md

 <!-- SETUP -->
 ### Setup

 Copy the folder containing the Java files to your android application and alter the package name to fit your solution.
-You will notice that a few places the occurence of ```SocketConnection``` occurs so modify that to use your own Socket handle.
+You will notice that ```SocketConnection``` occurs a few places so modify that to use your own Socket handle.
 I will not include code for setting up sockets on android either.
 Once the code has been merged with your own project you only need to instantiate the ```DJIStreamer``` somewhere it will persist in your application as such:
 ```
 DJIStreamer streamer = new DJIStreamer(this);